mirfieldchurch/mirfieldchurch.github.io/_sermons/2018-06-10-Morning-Sermon.md

 ---
-title: The one you can trust
+title: The One You Can Trust
 testament: Old
 pastor: Geoff King
 book: Isaiah 50